faizanahemad/science-reader/new_features.md

     - Wikipedia and Wolfram and other structured KG integration
     - Multiple workers by making server stateless and using redis or other db for state.
     - Change the title once first message is created.
+    - Prompt optimisation and checking output of all LLM calls
+    - Query reformulation if we need multi-turn for chat based Doc QnA